 Trustees are encouraged to limit the number of other public entity boards on which they serve to no more than three.
 A Trustee's request to serve on more than three other public entity boards will be reviewed by the Governance and ESG Committee to ensure that the Trustee's attendance, participation and effectiveness at Killam will not be compromised as a result.
-The following chart lists those Proposed Trustees who serve as directors or Trustees of other public companies or REITs for 2023:
+The following chart lists those Trustees who serve as directors or Trustees of other public companies or REITs during 2023:

-Proposed Trustee Public Company Robert G. Kay RediShred Capital Corp.
-(TSX-V) James C. Lawley RediShred Capital Corp.
-(TSX-V) Karine L. MacIndoe Dream Office REIT (TSX) Dream Impact Trust (TSX) Robert G. Richardson RediShred Capital Corp.
-(TSX-V) Doug McGregor Plaza REIT (TSX) Manfred J. Walt Firm Capital Property Trust (TSX)
+Trustees Public Company

+James C. Lawley RediShred Capital Corp.
+(TSX-V)

+Robert Kay RediShred Capital Corp.
+(TSX-V)

+Karine L. MacIndoe Dream Office REIT (TSX)

+Dream Impact Trust (TSX)

+Robert G. Richardson RediShred Capital Corp.
+(TSX-V)

+Doug McGregor Plaza REIT (TSX)

+Shant Poladian Jo-Jo Capital Canada Ltd. (TSX-V)

+Canna 8 Investment Trust (TSX-V)

+Andrée Savoie National Bank (TSX) (until April 2023)

+Manfred J. Walt Firm Capital Property Trust (TSX)